-An internationally-recognized student success scholar, highly acclaimed public speaker, and award-winning writer, Strayhorn is author of 10 books and over 200 book chapters, journal articles, and other scholarly publications.
-His most popular book, College Students’ Sense of Belonging: A Key to Educational Success, has won several recognitions and sold record copies nationally.
-He has given hundreds of invited keynote lectures at more than 600 universities and conferences across the globe.
-Dr. Strayhorn maintains an active and highly visible research agenda focusing on major policy issues in education and he has had an abiding life-long commitment to equity, diversity, and social justice.
-Longtime civil rights leader and activist, Marian Wright Edelman, President of the Children’s Defense Fund, wrote in 2014: “Strayhorn [is] a brilliant, Black professor" whose work offers critical insights into today's most pressing educational problems.
+An internationally-recognized student success scholar, highly acclaimed public speaker, and award-winning writer, Strayhorn is author of 13 books and over 200 book chapters, journal articles, and other scholarly publications.
+His most popular book, College Students’ Sense of Belonging: A Key to Educational Success, has won several recognitions and sold record copies internationally.
+He has given invited keynote lectures at more than 1,000+ universities and conferences across the globe.
+Dr. Strayhorn maintains an active and highly visible research agenda focusing on major policy issues in education and he has had an abiding life-long commitment to equity, diversity, social inclusion, and racial justice.

 BA, University of Virginia

 MEd, University of Virginia

 PhD, Virginia Tech

-Research Focus on Black Education Special Interest Group (SIG), Chair
+Research Focus on Black Education Special Interest Group (SIG), Chair -

 Awards / Honors